5 finalists announced for 2017 Michigan Miss Basketball

-Putting together the finalists for this season’s Miss Basketball Award was no easy task, chairwoman Dorene Ingalls said.
+Selecting the finalists for this season’s Miss Basketball Award was no easy task, said Dorene Ingalls, the St. Ignace girls basketball coach who serves as chairwoman for the state’s top individual honor.

-The award, given annually to the state’s best girls basketball player by the Basketball Coaches Association of Michigan, started with a list of 10 candidates and was narrowed down to five finalists — all senior guards.
+The award, given annually to the state’s top senior by the Basketball Coaches Association of Michigan, started with a list of 10 candidates and was narrowed down to five finalists – all guards.

 • Deja Church, Southfield A&T